mikaelhg/kotlin-tensorflow-segmentation-poc/README.md

 For now, use the TensorFlow Serving architecture through a gRPC or REST interface, to include TensorFlow into your JVM application architecture.

+Use `git lfs` when pushing model files to GitHub.

 ### Lessons learned

 As always, TensorFlow is very finicky about its support libraries.